This page has moved to http://otis.libguides.com/LibraryHome/services

 As a full partner in the educational enterprise, the role of the Library is to support and enhance the learning experience of students.
-We do this by:
+The main goals of the Library are to:

-- maintaining collections of books, slides, digital images, and other media which support the curriculum and goals of the college;
+- Maintain collections of books, DVDs, databases, digital images, materials and other media that support the curriculum and goals of the college

-- through teaching students and faculty how to find and evaluate information-- visual, printed, and electronic.
+- Teach students and faculty individually how to find and evaluate information-- visual, printed, and electronic

 It is the role of the Director of the Library to select and manage the collections of the Library with the assistance of other librarians.
-The primary clientele for the print collection is students.
-The primary clientele for the slide collection and digital images is the faculty.
-The clientele for electronic resources is the entire Otis community.
+The Academic Assembly and Chairs Council advise the Director on matters of policy relating to the collection.

 Faculty and Chairs establish curriculum, advise students, and, in effect drive the collection needs of the Library.
 Whenever possible faculty bibliographies, course outlines, and specific recommendations are solicited and used to assist in collection development.

-visual resources (book format rather than picture files)
+visual references (book format rather than picture files)

 textbooks (only if donated by departments)